tp02ga/attendee/docs/webhooks.md

 ## Webhook Delivery Priority

-When a bot has both project-level and bot-level webhooks configured:
+When a bot has both project-level and bot-level webhooks configured, the bot-level webhooks will be used instead of the project-level webhooks.

-1. **Bot has bot-level webhooks** → Use bot-level webhooks exclusively
-2. **Bot has no bot-level webhooks** → Use project-level webhooks

 ## Webhook Limits and Validation